Montgomery Tully

 Montgomery Tully (6 May 1904 – 10 October 1988) was an Irish film director and writer.

 Film career

 Born in Dublin, Tully studied at the University of London, and originally entered the film industry as a director of documentaries.
 Later, Tully worked on low-budget British films, and is mostly known for his crime dramas.
+He worked several times for Anglo Amalgamated and British National.

 One of his films, No Road Back (1957), featured Sean Connery in a very early role.
 His last film, The Terrornauts, was made in 1967.
-He also worked in television, directing episodes of shows such as Edgar Wallace Mysteries, Kraft Mystery Theatre, Man from Interpol and Fabian of the Yard.
+He also worked in television, directing episodes of shows including Edgar Wallace Mysteries, Kraft Mystery Theatre, Man from Interpol and Fabian of the Yard.